pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Supervised Machine Learning Regression and Classification/module1.md

 ![large-learning-rate](/Machine%20Learning%20Specialization/Supervised%20Machine%20Learning%20Regression%20and%20Classification/assets/module1/gradient_descent_large_learning_rate.png)

+Let's have an analogy:
+Imagine that a kid sees 10 dogs and all of them are black in color, he might believe that all dogs are black and would consider it to be a feature to identify a dog

+Now, he's shown a white dog and his parents tells him that it's a dog.
+With a desirable learning rate, he'd understand that color isn't an important feature to identify a dog

+But with a low learning rate, he may believe that the white dog is an outlier

+With a too high learning rate, he may believe now that all dogs are white

+* Both high and low learning rates results in wasted time and resources

+* A lower learning rate results in more training time and more time may result in more GPU cost

+* A higher learning rate may result in not being able to predict anything correctly

 What if your *w* is already at a local minimum, but there is a better local minimum or even a global minimum?